Conservative halakha

-Conservative Judaism views halakha (Jewish law) as normative and binding.
-The Conservative movement applies Jewish law to the full range of Jewish beliefs and practices, including thrice-daily prayer, Shabbat and holidays, marital relations and family purity, conversion, dietary laws (kashrut), and Jewish medical ethics.
-Institutionally, the Conservative movement rules on Jewish law both through centralized decisions, primarily by the Rabbinical Assembly and its Committee on Jewish Law and Standards, and through congregational rabbis at the local level.
-Conservative authorities produced voluminous Responsa literature.
+Conservative Judaism views Halakha (Jewish law) as normative and binding in contemporary Jewish practice.
+The Conservative movement applies Jewish law to the full range of Jewish beliefs and practices, including thrice-daily prayer, Shabbat and holidays, marital relations and family purity, conversion, dietary laws (Kashrut), and Jewish medical ethics.
+Institutionally, the Conservative movement rules on Jewish law both through centralized decision-making bodies—primarily by the Rabbinical Assembly and its Committee on Jewish Law and Standards—and through the congregation-level authority held by rabbis known as mara d'atra.
+Conservative authorities have produced voluminous Responsa literature, and halakhic decisions continue to be published by individuals and institutions.